-The car pulls into the community parking lot.
+Hecate pulls into the community parking lot.
 Parking is scarce in Avebury, as there simply is no space.
 There are visitor parking lots on the edge of the village, but to park in the community lot you must have a pass.
-Which I have as I’ve booked Churchyard Cottage for a week.
+Which we have as she has been kind enough to have booked Churchyard Cottage for a week.

 The Daughter of Albion clothed in garments of needle work

 Strip them off from their shoulders and bosoms, they lay aside